- The Diving Bell and the Butterfly – Jean-Dominique Bauby

 - A Freewheelin' Time, A Memoir of Greenwich Village in the Sixties – Suze Rotolo

-Suze Rotolo is an artist who's original claim to fame was that she was
+- Suze Rotolo is an artist who's original claim to fame

-Bob Dylan's girlfriend as he was a rising star and appeared on the cover of his album The Freewheelin' Bob Dylan, so this book has a lot of
+was that she was Bob Dylan's girlfriend as he was a rising star and appeared on the cover of his album The Freewheelin' Bob Dylan, so this

-biographical info on Dylan.
-Suze was a "red-diaper baby" (her parents were Communists) so she has a different perspective on a lot of things.
-A
+book has a lot of biographical info on Dylan.
+Suze was a "red-diaper baby" (her parents were Communists) so she has a different perspective on

-very interesting episode is when she and a group of students travelled to Cuba in 1964 in defiance of the U.S. State Department's ban on
+a lot of things.
+A very interesting episode is when she and a group of students travelled to Cuba in 1964 in defiance of the U.S. State

-feminist movement and she expresses some interesting feelings about her relationship with Dylan as his fame took off:
+there was a feminist movement and she expresses some interesting feelings about her relationship with Dylan as his fame took off:

 |